Francophone Communities in Canada and the World

 where they form more than 20% of the population.

-Despite a continuous increase in native French speakers across the country, their proportion has only recently leveled off after
+Despite a continuous increase in native French speakers across the country, their proportion has only recently levelled off after

 years of decline due to international immigration.
 Immigration has led to an increase in the number of non-official language speakers.